Exifers/emmanuel.meric-de-bellefon-EPITA-MTI-JS-TP4/README.md

 - every seconds, one target is spawned
 - after 5 killed targets, two are spawned every second
 - after 15 killed targets, three are spawned
+- whenever the player kills 3 targets without losing a life, the `scoreMultiplier` is doubled
+- whenever the player loses one life, the `scoreMultiplier` is reset to 1

 rule: all of this must be handled from the sagas
 (e.g: you can not send events from your react components to do that).